ArminGEtemad/reaction_diffusion_wgpu/docs/Reodering.md

 ## Future plans?

 I feel like making the BG every frame is a problem.
 Well not a problem but it must lead to some overhead that is not really necessary.
 Even though it is working but I should be able to optimize it.
-Then that compute and rendering share resource is bothering me pretty much.
-Next step I wanna make it right.